ValiDraganescu/openapi-router/README.md

 #### Documentation generator
 The router also defines the method `getApiDoc` which returns an OpenAPI 3 standard json documentation based on the `DocMetadata` and `Route`s defined in the API implementation.
+The `globalResponses` from the `DocMetadata` can be used to define global responses for all routes.
+Think like 404, 401, 500 etc status messages.
+This responses will be added to any route that does not already define them.
 #### Default headers for all API responses

 ```json